-For the tenth consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program (NRMP) Main Residency Match increased.
-A total of 24,034 first-year positions were offered in the 2012 Match.
-This represents an increase of 613 positions compared to last year and an increase of more than 3,400 positions since 2002.
+For the eleventh consecutive year, the number of first-year (PGY-1) residency positions offered through the National Resident Matching Program® (NRMP®) Main Residency Match® increased.
+A total of 26,392 first-year positions were offered in the 2013 Match.
+This represents an increase of 2,358 positions compared to last year and an increase of nearly 5,800 positions since 2002.

-Of the 6,828 IMG participants who were not U.S. citizens, 2,775 (40.6%) obtained first-year positions.
-The number of non-U.S. citizen IMGs who obtained positions in 2012 increased by 54, after declining for the two previous years.
+Of the 7,568 IMG participants who were not U.S. citizens, 3,601 (47.6%) obtained first-year positions.
+The number of non-U.S. citizen IMGs who obtained positions in 2013 increased for the second year in a row, this year by 826.

-Of the 4,279 U.S. citizen IMG participants, 2,102 (49.1%) were matched to first-year positions, an increase of 218 over last year.
-This is the ninth consecutive year that there has been an increase in the number of U.S. citizen IMGs matching to first-year positions.
+Of the 5,095 U.S. citizen IMG participants, 2,706 (53.1%) were matched to first-year positions, an increase of 604 over last year.
+This is the tenth consecutive year that there has been an increase in the number of U.S. citizen IMGs matching to first-year positions.

-It is important to note that the total number of IMGs who will fill PGY-1 positions for the 2012-2013 academic year will be higher than the number obtaining positions through the 2012 Match.
-Although the majority of PGY-1 positions in the United States are filled through the Match, a significant number of IMG applicants obtain positions outside of the Match.
-For example, while 4,686 IMGs obtained PGY-1 positions through the 2010 Match, 7,023 IMGs entered PGY-1 for the 2010-2011 academic year.
+The total number of IMGs who will fill PGY-1 positions for the 2013-2014 academic year may be higher than the number obtaining positions through the 2013 Match.
+Although the majority of PGY-1 positions in the United States are filled through the Match, in past years a significant number of IMG applicants obtained positions outside of the Match.
+For example, while 4,626 IMGs obtained PGY-1 positions through the 2011 Match, 6,754 IMGs entered PGY-1 for the 2011-2012 academic year.

 About the Match